ZuBB/grunt-git-them-all/README.md

 Type: `string`
 Default: `(empty string)`

-Store command's output to global variable with specified name
+Store output of the command to grunt's config by specified key

 #### options.postProcessOutput